Frequently Asked Questions.

 One of the most critical stages for a commercial lending partner in an SBA 504 loan is the interim phase of a project between their closing and the SBA takeout of the second mortgage, during which time the commercial lending partner is at risk on the second mortgage.

-The 504 Bridge Loan Program available through Florida First Capital addresses this exposure and timing difference by providing commercial lending partners with bridge loan funds to cover all or part of the second mortgage during the interim period of the project until the permanent SBA second mortgage takeout occurs.
+The 504 Bridge Loan Program available through Florida First Capital addresses this exposure and timing difference by providing commercial lending partners with bridge loan funds to cover the second mortgage during the interim period of the project until the permanent SBA second mortgage takeout occurs.

 To participate in the Bridge Loan Program, 504 commercial lending partners enter into a participation agreement.
 Contact a Florida First Capital loan expert for more information.